Creating safety with young people questioning, leaving, or changing faith.

 At first, we thought we were exploring a relatively narrow concern: safeguarding young apostates, those who leave or renounce a faith, religion, or political loyalty.
 However, as we started conversations with experts by experience, researchers and national leads, it became clear to us that the picture is wider.

-This is about a range of young people who face harm when their faith changes direction, and when that change collides with family, community or high-control religious expectations.
-We have been speaking with practitioners and colleagues, who have shared with us stories about young people leaving, losing and changing faith, including all those who…
+Over the last year, we have been speaking with practitioners and colleagues, who have shared with us stories about young people questioning, leaving, and changing faith, including all those who…

-…no longer believe but are terrified that saying so will mean rejection from families and losing their homes.
+…no longer believe but are terrified that saying so will mean rejection from families and communities, and could mean losing their homes.

-…are trying to leave high-control religious groups, where relationships, decisions and sources of information have been tightly managed.
+…are trying to leave high-control faith groups, where relationships, decisions and sources of information have been tightly controlled and managed.

 …have left, and as a result, have experienced separation from family and community, a loss of structures and beliefs that had shaped their previous lives, and find themselves isolated and unmoored.